IC3RD/Benchmarking-Suite-for-High-Frequency-CPP-Trading-Systems/README.md

 We use `perf` as our tool to profile our code.
 The advantages of perf are that it adds no extra overhead onto running processes - it simply samples stack frame at certain intervals.
 This ensure that the results as close to "real performance" as possible.

+As a summary of your performance, we generate an HTML interactive FlameGraph that allows you to explore your call stacks.

+To investigate more, we recommend you to run `perf report` and investigate call stacks and annotations (code).

 To run perf, please follow the following steps:

 1. Follow the steps for Build
-1. Run `sudo ./benchmark-perf.sh {filename}`
+1. Run `sudo ./benchmark-perf.sh {html_output_filename}`
 1. Press CTRL-C after 1-2 minutes of the profiler running.
-1. Explore output in your favourite text editor.
+1. Explore output in your favourite favourite browser.

 Please bear in mind that perf work on *Linux-only.*